TSnark/btc-2-private-eth/README.md

 ## BTC to Private ETH

-This is a very preliminary version.
+This is a very preliminary test version.

 [Live test version](https://tsnark.github.io/btc-2-private-eth/).